SPEND TIME WITH JEFF….

 “Without sounding smug, I’ve always felt that you have to be well prepared when old man opportunity comes knocking.
 I always wanted to be an actor, and so I did everything possible to prepare myself for my career.”

 …..
 Jeffrey Hunter

 “Be natural, sincere and honest on and off screen and stage or radio.
 A good acting job must come from the mind and heart.”

 “He was the finest, most decent man I’ve ever known.”

 “Despite his looks and talent, there was nothing of the snob about Hank.
 His voice was quiet and gentle and his manners came right out of the Civil War South.”

 …..
 Friend Don Kreger

-This website is dedicated with love and gratitude to Jeffrey Hunter, whose work as an actor, and whose untimely death in 1969, touched the lives of so many.
+We dedicate this website with love and gratitude to Jeffrey Hunter, whose work as an actor, and whose untimely death in 1969, touched the lives of so many.

 Material on this website is drawn from advertising sources and intended for entertainment purposes without commercial profit; no copyright infringement is intended.
 If anyone wishes any material deleted and can prove copyright ownership, said material will be removed.
 Website designed by Claudia Henry, with some content from the original jeffreyhuntermovies site created by Jim Lalley and Claudia Henry.